 SLUGGISH ALLOYS: TiP TiG reduces the weld fusion concerns with alloys that produce sluggish weld solidification.

 TIP TIG AND WELD AUTOMATION INFO...

-While many companies spend thousands or millions on the robots, weld automation and fixtures, I often wonder with many of the companies I visited, how much consideration went
+While many companies spend thousands or millions on their robots, weld automation and fixtures, I often wonder with many of the companies that I had visited, how much consideration went

-into the actual weld process / consumable selection.
+into the actual weld process optimization requirements and the weld consumable selection.